jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE_07_LOGICAL_NAND.md

         if p and q:
             return False
     ```
-- restate the second statement with `else`
+- replace second statement with `else`
     ```python
     def logical_nand(p, q):
         if not(p and q):